giusepped/JuniorFrontendTest/README.md

 ## Testing

+* I tried to separate the app logic as much as I could so that I could unit test it properly (check `spec/SearchSpec.js`)
+* I also made feature tests to check what happens when the app is actually used (check `spec/featureSpec.js`).
+I had to mock the ajax request in both the cases of error and success in order to feature test properly.

 In order to view both unit tests and feature tests, type the following:

 ```bash
 $ open SpecRunner.html
 ```

 N.B.: If your defautl browser is Chrome, it might not load jasmine fixtures properly because of a security setting ( https://github.com/velesin/jasmine-jquery/issues/4 ).
 Opening with Firefox there aren't any issues.
-I have just started on feature tests so there is not full coverage for now but unit testing is fully covered.

 ## Approach